mlopsengr/HAck/README.md

 ## Python script
 - The traffic.py file contains the python code used to develop this model.
 - Within this script, the [PyTorch framework](https://pytorch.org/) is used.
-It is widely used framework for building and training neural networks
+It is a widely used framework for building and training neural networks
 ```python
     import torch as torch
 ```